hansreier/techreier/eDrops/readme.md

 the server based http rendering in Thymeleaf.
 Every time the user requests or changes something needs a GET or POST to the server.

+You loose control of when and how a database call is handled using Hibernate.
+It is a question if it is better use a thin layer on top of plain SQL that supports CRUD and simple abstraction of SQL dialects / database types.
+Population of the required(view and or db) model objects must then be manually handled.
+E.g. use Kotlin Exposed or Spring Data JDBC instead.
+I have used a lot of time to verify that generated Hibernate SQL is correct and efficient.
+To configure Hibernate with Kotlin and Spring MVC correctly required a lot of work.

 This demo application is built on the principle to store as little state as possible in memory between roundtrips.
 In a cloud based environment we have no control of server nodes, so this state can be wiped out at any time.
 Hibernate second level cache could be used to store state.
 But it is not possible in practice to avoid some state stored between